amperka/TroykaHatPython/README.md

 6. Use the right arrow to select the **\<Finish\>** button.
 7. Reboot your Raspberry Pi to make the I²C interface appear.

-After reboot, log in and enter the following command:
+After the reboot, log in and enter the following command:

 ```shell
 $ ls /dev/i2c*